 (8:46 pm) [Harsh Agrawal]: Joshua What you are saying it doesn’t make sense to me..
 Because of some other domain using SSL certificate..My site is being affected..

 (8:46 pm) [Harsh Agrawal]: This is highly unexpected situation for me..

 (8:46 pm) [Joshua C.] Its because both sites are located on the same server.

-(8:47 pm) [Harsh Agrawal]: Yah so you should move the other site to other server where sites with SSL certificates are hosted..
+(8:47 pm) [Harsh Agrawal]: Yah so you should move the other site to another server where sites with SSL certificates are hosted..

-(8:47 pm) [Harsh Agrawal]: I dont’t ask for this feature and you added it without my permission..
+(8:47 pm) [Harsh Agrawal]: I don’t ask for this feature, and you added it without my permission..

 (8:47 pm) [Harsh Agrawal]: And its impact could be clearly seen

 (8:47 pm) [Joshua C.] Unfortunately, we can’t just move accounts to other servers, and we do not have special servers for accounts with SSL certificates.
 They remain on the same server they were created on.